jordanbenbelaid/IMS-22JulyEnable3/README.md

 * Click the directory button next to the import source and browse for and select the project folder.
 * Click finish.
 The project folder should now be seen in the Package Explorer to the left of the IDE.

+#### Setting Up the Database

+* Launch MySQL Workbench.
+* Select the local instance and login using the root user and password.
+* Take a note of the localhost information.
+* In Eclipse the db.properties file in the src/main/resources folder update the database url, username and password to match the local system.
+* Open the sql-schema.sql SQL script file in Workbench and execute the statements.

 #### Running the Project

 * Expand the project folder.